spmallick/learnopencv/Background-Subrtaction/README.md

+# Background Subtraction with OpenCV and BGS Libraries
+This folder contains code for tutorial on [Background Subtraction with OpenCV and BGS Libraries](https://learnopencv.com/background-subtraction-with-opencv-and-bgs-libraries)

 ## Getting Started

 Please, follow the instructions to set up the environment for Linux-based systems.
 This installation guide is based on